vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 e

-In the Sarya Siddhanta, a formula is given for finding the true longitude of the sun from its mean longitude.
+In the Sūrya Siddhānta, a formula is given for finding the true longitude of the sun from its mean longitude.
 As the length of a month is the time taken by the sun to traverse arcs of 30° each along the ecliptic by its true motion, the lengths of the different months can be worked out when its true longitudes on different dates of the year are known.
 The true longitude is obtained by the Sūrya Siddhanta with the help of the following formula :

 True Long. - Mean Long.–133.'68 sin K